delapuente/karma-sw-mocha/README.md

 Notice the name of the framework is **`sw-mocha`** and not `karma-sw-mocha`.

+You'll probably need to adjust the `files` entry.
+As Karma does not support SW natively, it can not automatically add the additional scripts you want for your service workers.
+In order to avoid them to be included as `&lt;script&gt;` tags, modify the `files` entry to become:

+{
+  files: [
+    {pattern: 'path/to/service-worker/includes/**/*.js', included: false}
+  ]
+}

 ### Adding tests
 For the service worker to know which test files should load, you need to add them to a special file `sw-tests.js` in the root of your project: